2001aya2001alaa/Image-Classification-Graduation-Project/README.md

 - In addition to training the model, we will also perform data augmentation techniques.
 We will also use transfer learning to leverage a pre-trained CNN model on a large dataset to extract features from the images, which can help improve the performance of our model.

 # The Dataset
 - The dataset used for this project consists of birds, cats, dogs, hamsters, and turtles images.
-Each image is 224x224 pixels in size and is in JPEG format.
+Each image is 256 x 256 pixels in size and is in JPEG format.

 - The images were collected from various sources on the internet.